Overview

 - Lists are declared with

 👀 NOTE: In TrackVia, Checkbox field values are stored as lists.
-Before manipulating Checkbox field values, you must declare it as a List
+Before manipulating Checkbox field values, you must declare it as a List.
+This allows the use of the methods and operations described later on in this article.
+See the example below:

 List checkBox = currentValues["My Checkbox"] as List